 This resource offers week-by-week reading homework for first graders to help build reading comprehension and fluency.

-Second- and third-graders can practice reading comprehension and fluency with these reproducible week-by-week homework selections.
+Children in second and third grade can practice reading comprehension and fluency with these reproducible week-by-week homework selections.